Should a Walking Stick Be Part of Your Survival Gear?

 by Leon Pantenburg

 Most of us don’t think about including a walking stick in survival preparations.
-But for some, a sturdy walking stick should be a key component in any emergency gear.
+But for some, a sturdy walking stick could be a key piece of emergency gear.

-Older people might need the stick to serve as a balancing tool.
+Older people might need the stick for helping stay balanced.
 With training, the stick can be a formidable weapon.
 The stick can serve as one support for a tarp shelter.
 If you have to cross a stream, a wading staff can keep you from going into the water.